kevonc/kevoncheung.com/content/articles/20210215-bip-guide-behind-the-scenes.md

 With that, using real examples would be my approach to writing this guide.
 So when I was researching, I noted down which example would be great for which chapter and talking point.

-Once I added these examples to my chapters, I made sure to include a profile picture of everyone and a link to their Twitter or websites.
+Once I <a href="https://www.smallschool.is/build-in-public/how">added these examples to my chapters</a>, I made sure to include a profile picture of everyone and a link to their Twitter or websites.
 If I was going to use someone's work as an example, I better give them enough respect.

 For most examples, I didn't contact the person to ask for permission because they were positive about their work.
 But for some examples that were more sensitive, e.g. Wenzel tweeted about his fear of getting his idea stolen, I reached out and asked if it'd be okay to quote him.
 Everyone was happy to be included.